Colorado White Water Rafting

 • Unmatched Experience: Our Trip Leaders average over 2,000 river miles, far exceeding the state requirement of 800.
 We have the longest and most rigorous guide training program in the region.

-• Commitment to Safety: We were the first to provide helmets in Durango, use self-bailing rafts on the Upper Animas, and carry satellite communication technology on all wilderness trips.
+• Commitment to Guest Experience: We were the first to provide helmets in Durango, use self-bailing rafts on the Upper Animas, and carry satellite communication technology on all wilderness trips.
 Your safety is our #1 priority.

 • Industry Leadership: As a long-term member and board director of the Colorado River Outfitters Association (CROA), our owner has helped shape the safety and registration standards for the entire state.